-- Mumps: Mumps is caused by the mumps virus.
+Mumps: Mumps is caused by the mumps virus.
 Usual symptoms include fever, weakness, and body aches.
 The most distinctive feature of mumps is swelling of one or both parotid glands (salivary glands).
-The illness generally runs its course without complications, but meningitis (inflammation of the lining of the brain) may appear in 15% of cases.
-Although swelling of the testicles may occur in 20-30% of males, sterility is rare.
-One person in 20,000 cases will suffer deafness in one ear.
+The illness generally runs its course without complications, but meningitis (inflammation of the lining of the brain) may appear in some cases.
+Although swelling of the testicles may occur in some males, sterility is rare.
+Some cases will suffer deafness in one ear.

 Gregory L Walker, MD, FACEP, Ped EM

 Must Read Articles Related to Immunization Schedule, Adults

 The eMedicineHealth doctors ask about Immunization Schedule, Adults: